mio42-GmbH/Validierungspaket-PIO-Ueberleitungsbogen/README.md

 Please note that a current version of Java is required (we would recommend the most recent one).

-# Validierungspaket MIO Überleitungsbogen Version 1.0.0
+# Validierungspaket PIO Überleitungsbogen Version 1.0.0

 Disclaimer:
 Der Service zur Validierung erhebt keinen Anspruch auf Vollständigkeit, Korrektheit sowie Verbindlichkeit.